angeloLed/benchmarks/Readme.md

 This is a "real-life" benchmarks of some dockerized CRUD backend applications in some different languages.

-There are two routes for every CRUD, one to insert the records of user heatmap and the other one to read them with a query with code logic.
+There are two routes for every CRUD, one to insert the records of user heatmap and the other one to read them with a query and code logic.